The Plug-In Hybrid: A More Perfect Union

 A plug-in hybrid typically starts up in all-electric mode.
 When the battery range is gone it switches to gas power.
 Earlier hybrids will only use their battery capability for shorter distances, and lower speeds, whereas a PHEV driver may not hear the internal combustion engine at all for long stretches of time.
 Certain PHEVs do still function like earlier hybrids, but not commonly.
 Whichever is the case, PHEV gas engines are smaller than their predecessors’ and usually much more efficient.

 For charging, a PHEV is plugged into a charger, just like a BEV is.
 Since the battery is smaller, though, it takes less time to recover full range.
-Level II charging stations are ideal places to refuel for PHEVs and BEVs, alike.
+Level Two charging stations are ideal places to refuel for PHEVs and BEVs, alike.
 ReVision installs many of these for commercial clients as well as homeowners, as they are a great balance of price and efficiency.

 Additionally, PHEVs recover battery range with regenerative braking, which hybrids and BEVs also employ.
 The energy efficiency of a conventional car is only about 20 percent, and the remaining 80 percent of its energy is converted to heat through friction.
 Regenerative braking captures as much as half of that wasted energy and puts it back to work, extending range and reducing fuel consumption.